 Additionally, reach out to “influencers” – popular individuals who post on the Web.
 Contact influencers who align with your company’s target audience and see if they can mention your company or develop posts with links to your website.
 You could strike an arrangement that is beneficial for you and them.

-In addition to traditional marketing activities, such as print, radio, public relations and TV advertising, a marketing calendar can help with planning your online content posts.
-Your content calendar might include marketing activities specific to the following:
+Your marketing calendar should have a schedule for any print, radio and TV advertising, as well as public relations, you should also have entries devoted to planning your online content posts.
+Your content marketing calendar might include activities specific to the following:

 - Social media posts